willwin4sure/vault/🧠Deep Learning/Generative Models/Deep Generative Models.md

 Now you have two competing networks: a generative model $g_{\theta}$ that attempts to synthesize images and a discriminator model $d_{\phi}$ that attempts to identify whether the image is real or synthetic.

 By training these two networks in tandem, we end up with a strong generative model.
+The math is given in more detail when we discuss [[Structured Prediction and Unpaired Translation#Conditional GANs|conditional GANs]].

 ---